 One of the unique aspects about studying the arts at Lancaster is the professional arts organisation, Lancaster Arts.
 As a contemporary arts student you will be able to see, hear, and experience a diverse range of contemporary exhibitions and performances.

 How to Apply

-Applications for postgraduate study at Lancaster are made directly to the university via our dedicated postgraduate admissions website.
-Online applications are available at MyLancaster admissions portal which provides full details of what you need to include with your application.
+Online applications can be made via the postgraduate application portal which provides full details of what you need to include with your application.
 These will usually include: